rust-lang/rfcs/text/0000-rewind-iterator.md

 I opted to keep `previous` as analogous to `next` as possible; the exact behavior should ultimately be documented anyway.

-Third, instead of providing the user with a way to make individual steps backwards and forwards, we could instead have a trait like `SnapshotIterator`, which allows you to get a "temporary" iterator that rewinds the source iterator automatically when it is dropped.
-This would probably require generic associated types to let us tie the returned snapshot iterator to the mutable borrow of the original iterator.

 # Prior art
 [prior-art]: #prior-art